dataforyounz/shell_basics/README.md

 # shell_basics
-Some introductory stuff for using shell
+Some notes I made when doing some introductory shell work :)